igor-kupczynski/help-me-share/README.md

 # Development

 Feel free to hack or contribute.
 The code is written in [clojurescript](https://github.com/emezeske/clojurescript) and can be build via [leiningen](https://github.com/technomancy/leiningen).
-Leiningen is the only perquisite, make sure to have it installed.
+Leiningen and JDK are the only perquisites, make sure to have them installed.

-Steps to build help-me-share from source.
+Steps to build *Help Me Share* from source.

 1. Clone the code